hpe-dev-incubator/hpe-dev-portal/content/blog/overview-of-the-platform-level-data-model-for-redfish®-device-enablement-standard.md

 ![RDE storage end point](/img/rdestorageendpoint.png "RDE storage end point")

-If you want to create a Logical Drive, you can POST a request toward `{{iloURI}}/redfish/v1/Systems/1/Storage/DE07C000/Volumes` with a workload similar to:
+If you want to create a Logical Drive, you can POST a request toward `{{iloURI}}/redfish/v1/Systems/1/Storage/DE07C000/Volumes` with a payload similar to:

 ```json
 {